 A grade of C-minus or better is required for all courses used to fulfill the major.
-If a lower grade is received for a required course the course must be repeated.
-Grades of D, D+, or CR will count toward graduation requirements but NOT toward major requirements.
+If a lower grade is received for a required course, the course must be repeated.
+Grades of D, D+, or CR may count toward graduation requirements but NOT toward major requirements.

 (See "Credit and Grades" in the Academic Policies section of the Catalog of Courses.)